nomp-org/libnomp/README.md

 ## Build documentation

 We use `Doxygen` for in source documentations and render those with `Sphinx` and `Breathe`.
-These packages should be installed if you install the dev dependencies using conda (See build instructions).
+These packages should be available if you install the dev dependencies using conda (See build instructions).

 Build docs